Skip to main content

 Knowing the signs that a dog may be dying can help you prepare in advance and help ensure that your dog's last days are full of love and light.

-Reviewed by Dr. Kathy Wentworth, V.M.D.
+Written by Dr. Kathy Wentworth, V.M.D.

 Saying goodbye to your dog is one of the hardest things a pet owner must do.
 Of course, we all want as much time as possible with our beloved pups, and knowing when to let them go can be challenging.
 But we also don't want our aging or ill dogs to suffer because we love them, and that's where you can help.